Harry Styles’ New Album Rocks Hard

-It was always easy to dismiss one direction.
+It was always easy to dismiss One Direction.
 Formed on reality TV and cannily styled to appeal to young listeners, it had all the markings of a manufactured boy band.
 But by its fifth and most recent album, One Direction had become a stealth classic-rock delivery service, repackaging crunchy guitar riffs and soaring arena-ready choruses that went down easy with kids and reminded parents of their youth.
 In 2015, Zayn Malik left the band to top charts with sulky alt-R&B songs like "Pillowtalk," a No. 1 hit last year.
 Now Harry Styles, the band's de facto front man, is next to make a bid for solo stardom.

 On Styles' self-titled debut album, out May 12, he eschews slick production and sharp hooks.
 But he still synthesizes influences from the last half-century of rock, so much so that you can practically travel through history on the back of his references.
 The anxious opener "Meet Me in the Hallway" has a riff straight out of Jefferson Airplane's "White Rabbit," while the operatic lead single "Sign of the Times" channels David Bowie.
 "Kiwi" is straight-up grunge, full of rage, and "Two Ghosts" sounds like late-'90s adult-contemporary radio, in the best way.
 Working with veteran producer Jeff Bhasker (Kanye West, Mark Ronson), Styles has crafted a grownup rock sound that doesn't pander.